ratulb/arrows/README.md

 //The `define_actor` - macro actually defines a new actor `instance` in the system.
 The
 //actor instance along with the producer - get persisted in the backing store, the actor
 //instance gets activated and receives a startup signal and becomes ready to process
 //incoming messages.
-The producer defintion gets used to restart/restore the actor as
+The producer defintion is used to restart/restore the actor as
 //required.

 use arrows::define_actor;